 I respectfully acknowledge that I live and work on the unceded, ancestral and traditional territories of the Eastern Kulin Nations (Woi wurrung and Boon wurrung language groups).
 I extend my acknowledgement to their elders and leaders past, present and emerging.
 I acknowledge my ongoing relationships, connections and commitments to the First Peoples, and the benefits and obligations these bring.

 - Lewis, T.,Vodeb, O. (2021).
-Melbourne: Care, Ethics, and Social Enterprise Meet Global Café Culture In: Global Brooklyn: Designing Food Experiences in World Cities, Bloomsbury Publishing, London, United Kingdom
+Melbourne: Care, Ethics, and Social Enterprise Meet Global Café Culture In: Global Brooklyn, Bloomsbury Academic, United Kingdom

 - , I.,Vodeb, O.,Clifford, M. (2021).
 Greenpeace Global Visual Identity Strategy In: Greenpeace Global Online